About the course

 Units are delivered under topic areas such as:

-First year (Certificate II)
+First year (Certificate II and III)

 Second year (Certificate IV)